My Plantiful Cooking

 1 teaspoon vanilla extract, 1 ½ cup oat flour, 1 cup rolled oats, ½ cup chocolate chips

-• Using a large trigger cookie dough scoop or spoon, scoop out 3-4 tablespoons of batter onto baking tray leaving some space between them.
+• Using a large trigger cookie dough scoop or spoon, scoop out 3-4 tablespoons of batter onto a baking tray, leaving some space between them.
 You should get about 8-9 cookies.
 Gently flatten them out using the back of a spoon.

-• Bake for 10-12 minutes, or until the edges are slightly brown and cookies appear to be set.
-Let them cool down slightly before digging into your vegan chocolate chip oatmeal cookies!
+• Bake for 10-12 minutes or until the edges are slightly brown and the cookies appear set.
+Let them cool down slightly before digging into your applesauce oatmeal cookies!

 Notes